Skip to main content

 4. Wherever possible, eliminate.

 On the PSAT, you’ll often find that there is at least one obviously incorrect answer among the options.
-Start by eliminating the responses that you know to be wrong first, before paring down the options to the potential correct ones.
+If you’re stuck, start by eliminating the responses that you know to be wrong.
+Comparing only the realistic options may help you see the way forward, and even if you need to guess, using process of elimination first increases your chances of guessing correctly.

 5. When in doubt, guess.